 In some cases of parts with uneven wall thickness, the material usually flows into the thicker areas.
 This could lead to inadequate filling of the thinner areas.
 However, this order of flow depends on the location of the gates on the part.
 Also, uneven thickness could cause deformation in shape.
 This is because the thicker areas tend to cool more slowly; hence, the uneven cooling might cause physical defects to the part.

 However, if any section of the part requires varying thicknesses, the designer should make the transition as smooth as possible.
 This will cause minimum disturbance to the flow of the resin.

 4. Location of Gates

 Gates are the areas of passage between the molded part and the runner system.
 They are essential in the flow of resin into the mold.
 They serve as a directional guide to the resin flow from the runners to various areas of the part.
-In the injection molding design for manufacturing process, the designers inspect the gates to ensure that they are large enough to prevent impeding the resin flow.
+In the injection molding design for the manufacturing process, the designers inspect the gates design to ensure that they are large enough to prevent impeding the resin flow.
 However, they must not be too large, so the machinist can easily separate the runner from the part.

 5. Use of Ribs

 One of the reasons why manufacturers use thicker walls in parts is to increase the part’s strength.
 However, this is not so advisable as it could lead to part deformation, voiding, and other defects.
 With ribs on molded parts, it is possible to increase the strength of the part without increasing the thickness of the walls.

 The thickness of the rib should range between 50 – 70 percent of the relative part thickness.
 This way, the part will be devoid of stretch marks.

 6. Adding Extra Radii to Edges and Corners